NachiketaVadera/EBookDownloader/README.md

 * You can download the app directly from the F-Droid app.
 * Give the app permission to access storage of your device (Click allow/yes when the app prompts for permission).
 * Enter the name of the book you want to download and the author.
 Try to spell the names accurately for better results.
-* Click on 'Search' and you'll be given options to download from.
+* Click on `Search` and you'll be given options to download from.
 * While you wait, read some of the quotes I like.
 * To download a book, click on the name you want to download.
-Your selection will trun green and download will start.
+Your selection will turn green and download will start.
-* You can find the book in your Downloads folder.
+* You can find the book in your `Downloads` folder.
 * Make sure you have appropriate application to read the file you just downloaded.
 * Have fun reading!

 ## Next Step

-Once stareted, an app can never be completely finished.
+Once started, an app can never be completely finished.

 1. Add new sources.
 2. Optimize code.